-It has been confirmed that a new production of Edward Albee's Tony Award-winning play Who's Afraid of Virginia Woolf? will come to the West End in 2017 starring triple Olivier Award-winning actress Imelda Staunton in the role of Martha alongside Olivier Award-winner and Tony nominee Conleth Hill as George.
+Edward Albee's Tony Award-winning play Who's Afraid of Virginia Woolf? comes to the West End starring triple Olivier Award-winning actress Imelda Staunton in the role of Martha alongside Olivier Award-winner and Tony nominee Conleth Hill as George.

 Produced by Sonia Friedman with direction by James Macdonald, it will run at the Harold Pinter Theatre in London's West End from 22 February 2017.